Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Attention Analysis

 \subsection{Specialized Attention Heads}

-Fine-tuned models can be expected to learn attention patterns that facilitate solving of a task. \textit{Does the same hold for few-shot models?} To the best of our knowledge, the question of attention in few-shot setup has not been explored.
-Surprisingly, we find that the model shows some consistency in using certain heads and layers for attending over certain semantic parts of the inputs.
+Fine-tuned models can be expected to learn attention patterns that facilitate solving a task. \textit{Does the same hold for few-shot models?} To our knowledge, the question of attention in a few-shot setup has not been explored.
+Surprisingly, we find that the model consistently uses certain heads and layers for attending over certain semantic parts of the inputs.
 We find such specialized head-layer pairs manually, and plot the average $I_t$ for 100 questions for them in \Cref{fig:specialized_attention_head_date}.
 The $I_t$ values show a clear tendency for the head to favor either past tense (\textit{would, yesterday}) or future tense (\textit{will}).
-Analyzing the attention patterns of large-language model in detail forms interesting future work.
+Analyzing a large-language model's attention patterns in detail is an interesting future work.

+\paragraph{Symbiosis in attention scores} We have explored different semantic components of prompts, namely patterns (including symbols) and text.
+A logical next question is whether patterns or text confer differential importance.
+While importance can be measured via various approaches, we use attention scores as a reasonable proxy.
+For \gsm (where the distinction between patterns and text is clear), we calculate attention mass on patterns and text across several layers and average it over their attention heads. \Cref{fig:attn_mass} compares these average scores, normalized between patterns and text.
+Our findings show that the model pays approximately equal attention to both, indicating similar importance.
+These results concur with our findings that text and patterns contribute equally to the success of \cotp.